extranig67/NuwaMenu/README.md

 ## Disclaimer

 > [!IMPORTANT]
-> Elysium Mod Menu is an independent, unofficial modification.
+> NuwaMenu is an independent, unofficial modification.
 It is not affiliated with, endorsed by, sponsored by, or approved by Innersloth LLC.
 Among Us, its name, trademarks, and game assets belong to their respective owners.

 The software is provided **as-is**, without warranties of functionality, compatibility, availability, security, or fitness for a particular purpose.
 Game updates may break features or cause crashes.